tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 U-Boot and m1n1 are automatically managed by NixOS' bootloader system.
 To update them, you can download newer files under `nix/m1-support` from this repo and place them under `/etc/nixos/m1-support`, or edit the files already there.
 Any changes will take effect after a configuration rebuild and reboot.

-If you roll back to a previous generation and things do not work properly due to a device tree incompatibility, you can run `/run/current-system/bin/switch-to-configuration switch` then reboot to force the bootloader and U-Boot/m1n1 to be reinstalled and loaded.
+If you roll back to a previous generation and things do not work properly due to a device tree incompatibility, you can run `/run/current-system/bin/switch-to-configuration switch` then reboot to force the bootloader and the correct version of U-Boot/m1n1 to be reinstalled and loaded.

 ## Removal